johncoleman83/bootcamp-system_engineering-devops/0x0A-web_infrastructure_design/README.md

 The focus of these projects have been learning software network infrastruction, particularly related to web applications

-This repository contains diagram images only with references to the images
+This repository contains images of diagrams & files with references to those diagrams

 ## Primary Concepts Learned